jansucan/beginner-os-developer-diary/README.md

 - [wiki osdev: Detecting memory](https://wiki.osdev.org/Detecting_Memory_(x86))

 I'm going to write support for enabling A20 line first.
-After breaking this task to a smaller parts, the next step is to write a subroutine for detecting, whether A20 line is enabled or not.
+After breaking this task to smaller parts, the next step is to write a subroutine for detecting, whether A20 line is enabled or not.